Tartan Design

 I’m Chloe

 Welcome to my website.
-My name is Chloe I am a 30 year old registered Nurse, recognised as 2024 RCN Scotland Student Nurse of the year winner for my efforts in advocating and supporting neurodivergent nurses.
+My name is Chloe, a 31-year-old registered nurse and the 2024 RCN Scotland Student Nurse of the Year, recognised for my work advocating for and supporting neurodivergent nurses.

 Lets Connect